MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 > To use the Edit in Excel action, you must have the Microsoft Dynamics Office Add-in installed.
 The add-in creates the connection between Excel and [!INCLUDE [prod_short](includes/prod_short.md)].
 To learn more, go to [Get the Business Central Add-in for Excel](admin-deploy-excel-addin.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
-2. Choose :::image type="content" source="media/share-icon.png" alt-text="Share this page with other users or apps icon.":::, and then choose **Edit in Excel**.
+2. Choose the :::image type="content" source="media/share-icon.png" alt-text="Share this page with other users or apps icon."::: icon, and then choose **Edit in Excel**.
 3. Open the downloaded file, and enter information about the new fixed assets.

    > [!TIP]